 Peter told Yahushua: “Though all men shall be offended because of Thee, yet will I never be offended.
 Yahushua said unto him, Verily I say unto thee, That this night, before the cock crow, thou shalt deny Me thrice (Matthew 26:33, 34).
 A little later Yahushua came to His sleeping disciples and said to them “Watch and pray, that you enter not into temptation: the spirit is willing, but the flesh is weak (Matthew 26:41, emphasis added).
 Peter loved Yahushua, and yet he ended up denying His Savior in spite of what he had just vehemently stated that he would never do.
 Yahushua understood the condition of humanity in its fallen condition.
 Paul also understood.
 “For to will is present with me: but how to perform that which is good I find not” (Romans 7:18).
 I believe we all can relate to what Yahushua and Paul are saying.
 We want to do what is right, but in the end we do what we do not want to do!

-So how do we, if there is possible, remedy the effects of sin in the nature of man?
+So how do we, if there is a possibility, remedy the effects of sin in the nature of man?
 Can we remedy it on our own?
 Far too many try and fail, and then give up.
 The remedy is not to be found in human wisdom or power or knowledge.
 It can only be found in what Elohim has provided.
 Yes, He has provided a remedy for the fallen condition of humanity, but there are few that know or avail themselves of it.
 The verse following Paul’s plea for help gives us the answer although most of us miss what it is talking about because they do not go any further in what Paul has to say.
 “I thank Elohim through Yahushua Messiah our Master” (Romans 7:25}.
 Paul’s thoughts on the matter do not stop in Romans 7 but continue into Romans 8.